As you are reading this post, you probably are in need of compelling content.

 The Recommendation

-In copywriting, a profound Upwork profile and an impressive portfolio is one thing.
+In copywriting, a profound Upwork profile and impressive portfolio is one thing.
 But a recommendation is a different pair of shoes.

-A lot of copywriters will get gigs from the recommendation network.
+A lot of professional copywriters will get gigs from the recommendation network.
 It builds trust better than the best portfolio in the business.

 The Destruction of Freelance Market